 The Hcg Diet Protocol consists of 4 Phases.
 Each phase is carefully planned, and consists of its own individual guidelines and requirements.
 Phase 1 (P1) is known as the “loading phase.”
 Phase 2 (P2) is the “weight loss phase.”
 Phase 3, is the “transition” phase.
 Phase 4 is the “maintenance phase.”
-Read on for an overview of each phase, or follow the links for thorough overviews of each individual phase, including frequently asked questions, how-to’s, tips and more.
+Read on for an overview of each phase, or follow the links for a thorough guide to each, including guidelines, FAQ’s, and resources.

 - The Prep-Phase!
 How to Prepare for the HCG Diet (On this page.)

 - Phase 1 (P1): The Loading Phase.